Sahar-TJ/Sahar-TJ/README.md

 - ✨ Graduated with Master of Data Science
 - 🔭 I’m currently working on Data Science Projects
 - 👯 I’m looking to collaborate on open source
-- 💬 Ask me about Data, AI, ML, DL
+- 💬 Ask me about Data, AI, ML, DL, NLP
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: Love Photography and plays Basketball, Have a diverse cultural background